 If the FastEthernet interface serving as a backup interface is configured as a DHCP client, it sends no DHCP packets.
 Therefore, its IP address is not renewed until it becomes the primary interface.
-If the FastEthernet interface serving as a primary interface is configured as a DHCP client, the expiration of the leases on its IP address or no reception of an IP address does not cause activation of the backup interface.
+If the FastEthernet interface serving as a primary interface is configured as a DHCP client, the expiry of the leases on its IP address or no reception of an IP address does not activate the backup interface.